• Skip to primary navigation

 • Cultural translation

 Often, when we translate from Ojibwe to English, we go right to the implied translation.
 We need to remember that there is a literal translation, and that’s where the word parts come in.
-That’s why we break them down.
+That’s why we break down words.
 It helps us visualize the language.

 8. Can you give us an example of the three translations?